plenteum/plenteum-rpc-js/README.md

 const client = new Client({
   host: '127.0.0.1', // ip address or hostname of the Plenteumd host
   port: 44016, // what port is the RPC server running on
-  timeout: 2000 // request timeout
+  timeout: 2000, // request timeout
-})
+  ssl: false // whether we need to connect using SSL/TLS })
 ```

 ## Plenteumd RPC API Interface

-We expose all of the Plenteumd RPC API commands via the ```Plenteumd``` interface.
+We expose all of the `Plenteumd` RPC API commands via the ```Plenteumd``` interface.
 Each of the below methods are [Javascript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
 For safety sake, **always** handle your promise catches as we do use them properly.

 Methods noted having options have parameters that may be *optional* or *required* as documented.